firstname.lastname@example.org, Marley 821B

 - Eukaryotes contain an array of small RNAs capable of transcriptional and post-transcriptional gene regulation.
 These ubiquitous molecules are part of many biological processes, including development, response to the environment, and disease.
 Originally identified in plants, small RNAs are now studied in diverse organisms and are an important tool in human therapeutics.

-Our laboratory studies the synthesis and action of small RNA molecules with particular emphasis on epigenetic modifications driven by small RNAs and RNA Polymerase IV.
-We combine traditional genetic and molecular studies with whole-system computational biology in Arabidopsis thaliana and other plants.
+- Our laboratory studies the synthesis and action of small RNA molecules with particular emphasis on 1) epigenetic modifications such as DNA methylation during seed development, and 2) evolution of the RNA-directed DNA methylation machinery.
+We combine traditional genetic and molecular studies with phylogenetic and structural analysis in Arabidopsis thaliana and other plants.

 Matzke MA and Mosher RA.
 “RNA-directed DNA methylation: an epigenetic pathway of increasing complexity” Nature Reviews Genetics, 15:394-408, 2014.